Certainty Blog

 On December 11, 2024, the Occupational Safety and Health Administration (OSHA) announced its final rule on an updated personal protective equipment (PPE) standard for the construction industry.
-This long-awaited revision mandates that employers provide properly fitting PPE to ensure better protection for construction workers, addressing a critical gap in workplace safety regulations.
+The revised rule — codified at 29 CFR Part 1926.95(c) — mandates that construction employers provide properly fitting PPE to every worker, directly addressing a long-standing gap in workplace safety protections that has left women, smaller workers, and larger workers at disproportionate risk from ill-fitting equipment.

-Set to take effect on January 13, 2025, the new standard aligns with the PPE requirements already in place for the general industry under Subpart E of OSHA’s safety standards.
+Set to take effect on January 13, 2025, the new standard aligns construction PPE requirements with those already in place for general industry under Subpart E of OSHA’s safety standards — closing a regulatory inconsistency that had existed for decades and creating a unified, sector-spanning standard for PPE fit compliance.

 Why Change Was Necessary

-The construction industry remains one of the most hazardous fields of employment.
-In 2022, 1,069 U.S. construction workers lost their lives—more than any other industry.
-These fatalities are a stark reminder of the persistent workplace hazards in construction, from falls and head injuries to exposure to health hazards like dust and debris.
-Behind these numbers are real people: colleagues, friends, and family members who could have been protected by proper safety measures.
+The construction industry remains one of the most hazardous employment sectors in the United States.
+In 2022, 1,069 U.S. construction workers lost their lives — more fatalities than any other industry sector.
+These deaths are a stark reminder of the persistent severity of construction hazards: falls from elevation, struck-by incidents, electrocution, and exposure to respiratory and dermal health hazards that proper PPE is specifically designed to prevent.
+Behind every statistic are real workers — colleagues, family members, and community members whose deaths or injuries were preventable.

-Personal protective equipment in construction is one of the most critical defences against these risks.
-When used effectively, PPE prevents nearly 40% of workplace injuries and diseases.
-Yet, improperly fitting PPE remains a widespread issue, leaving workers—especially affected employees like women and larger workers.
-For example, in a survey by JJ Kellar, 85% of women in construction responded that ill-fitting PPE has hindered their ability to work safely.
-Over 58% of women in other surveys have said they wear protective clothing or equipment, such as vests, that is the wrong size.
-And 34% of workers in general struggle to find PPE that fits.
-These findings highlight why OSHA’s rulemaking process prioritized the need for PPE with a proper fit.
+Personal protective equipment is one of the most critical and most consistently mandated defenses against construction hazards.
+When selected correctly and worn as designed, PPE prevents nearly 40% of workplace injuries and diseases.
+Yet improperly fitting PPE remains a pervasive problem across the industry — particularly for women and workers who fall outside the standard size ranges that most PPE has historically been designed for.
+In a survey conducted by JJ Keller, 85% of women in construction reported that ill-fitting PPE has directly hindered their ability to perform their work safely.
+Over 58% of women in broader workforce surveys reported wearing protective clothing or equipment — including safety vests and harnesses — in the wrong size.
+And 34% of workers across all demographics report difficulty finding PPE that fits properly.
+These figures directly informed OSHA’s decision to prioritize PPE fit as the central focus of this rulemaking.

 Exploring the Revised Standard